Despite owning several smokers, when it comes time to cook the turkey, I find I almost always end up firing up my pellet grill.

 3. Fire up the smoker to 225°F

-The first stage of the cook is all about getting some smoke flavor into the bird while gently bringing up the internal temperature.
+The first stage of the cook is all about getting some smoke flavor into the whole turkey while gently bringing up the internal temperature.

-You could go as high as 250°F for this step, but I find on most pellet smokers that the level of smoke really drops off once you get above 225°F.
+You could go as high as 250°F for this step, but I find on most pellet smokers that the level of smoke really drops off once you get above a grill temperature of 225°F.

 If you have a smoke boost feature on your pellet grill, this would be a good time to use that.